 Dr. Victor Stone is an Assistant Dean in the Robert P. Stiller School of Business, the Director of the Champlain College MBA program, and was a member of the inaugural corps of instructors that launched both the MBA and MSMIIT Programs at Champlain College.
-Dr. Victor Stone knows what abilities he wants his students to have when they complete the Champlain MBA Program.
+Victor knows what abilities he wants his students to have when they complete the Champlain MBA Program.
 "I want my graduates to be knowledgeable about the myriad complex issues that face a modern business enterprise and to feel empowered to tackle those issues."

 Because they integrate what they are learning in classes with the challenges they are facing at work, Champlain MBA students have the distinctive opportunity "to connect the dots between theory and practice, not only in the classroom, but also where it counts: in the workplace."
 With no lag time between what they learn and how they apply it at work, "students can experience real success with their new knowledge, and employers can benefit from the creativity and hard work of their student-employees.